jasonm23/onlisp-markdown/onlisp.md

 BOW
 ```

-Note that, unlike before- and after-methods, the value returned by the around-
+Note that, unlike before- and after-methods, the value returned by the around-method
-method is returned as the value of the generic function.
+is returned as the value of the generic function.

-Generally, methods are run as in this outline, which is reprinted from Sec-
+Generally, methods are run as in this outline, which is reprinted from Section 25.2:
-tion 25.2:

 1. The most speciﬁc around-method, if there is one.